Can e-commerce help save the “Rust Belt”?

 The Curious Case of the Jellyfish Protein

-A jellyfish protein — and active ingredient in Prevagen — researches have used apoaequorin since the 1960s in calcium studies.
+A jellyfish protein — and active ingredient in Prevagen — calcium researches have used apoaequorin since the 1960s.
 But newer — arguably fringe — research suggests the substance may enhance memory function.

 But, like many touted supplements — (omega-3’s come to mind) — the medical community’s jury is still hanging outside the courtroom.
 To wit, the American Pharmacists Association summarizes its stance thusly: “Human data on apoaequorin are limited to small, company-sponsored trials that do not meet expected scientific standards.”